colimit/laundering/README.txt

 is preserved by each account operation (deposit, invest, withdraw).

-Hazards: this requires 2**(number of accounts) constraints, and so this can only be done for a fairly small number of accounts,
-I would think that 10 accounts could be maintained, which seems like a fairly reasonable number.
+Hazards: this requires 2**(number of accounts) constraints, and so this can only be done for a fairly small number of accounts.
+With optimization of the renormalize_constraints method, I would think that 10 accounts could be maintained, which seems like a fairly reasonable number.
 Deleting accounts (or dealing with the possiblility that a customer closes their bank account) is a little problematic, in that it leaves money in the account that cannot be withdrawn.